liuxinren456852/lag/lastools-patched/bin/lascanopy_README.txt

 other commandline arguments are

--mem                   : amount of main memory to use in MB (500 - 2000) [default: 500]
--temp_files            : base file name for temp files (example: E:\tmp) -step 2                : raster with stepsize 2 [default: 1]
+-step 10               : raster with stepsize 10 [default: 20]
 -nrows 512             : raster at most 512 rows
 -ncols 512             : raster at most 512 columns
 -ll 300000 600000      : start rastering at these lower left x and y coordinates